StefanScott/urweb-queryX1-dyn/README.md

 [<dyn signal={aFilterSignal <- signal aFilterSource; return (showRows' aFilterSignal)}/>](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L27-L33)

-(b) and then using `aFilterSignal` essentially as a ("simple") `string` type, for the argument being passed into [(auxiliary) function `showRows'`](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L7-L25)
+(b) and then using `aFilterSignal` essentially as a ("simple") `string` type, for the argument being passed into [(auxiliary) function `showRows'`](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L7-L25).

-I am not sure why this apparently works.
-(I would like to conjecture that the `;` after `aFilterSignal <- signal aFilterSource` is perhaps somehow "unpacking" `aFilterSignal`, converting it from a value of some "monadic" type `signal t` to a value of some "simpler" `t`, in order to allow it to be used as an argument to `showRows'`, which as we know expects a value of a "simpler" type `string` and not a value of a "monadic" type... but [as Istvan Chung helpfully explained in an earlier thread, you cannot "unpack" or "unbox" a value from a "monadic" type](http://www.impredicative.com/pipermail/ur/2015-July/002079.html) - so I have simply accepted that code in the Batch demo does indeed work, and used it as a guideline for the present project.)
+I am not sure why this appears to be working correctly.

+I might be tempted to make a wild conjecture that the `;` after `aFilterSignal <- signal aFilterSource` is perhaps somehow "unpacking" `aFilterSignal`, converting it from a value of some "monadic" type `signal t` to a value of some "simpler" `t`, in order to allow it to be used as an argument to `showRows'`, which as we know expects a value of a "simpler" type `string` and not a value of a "monadic" type.

+However, [as Istvan Chung helpfully explained in an earlier thread, you cannot "unpack" or "unbox" a value from a "monadic" type](http://www.impredicative.com/pipermail/ur/2015-July/002079.html) - so I have simply accepted that this "interesting idiom" in the Batch demo does indeed work, and I have used it as a guideline grabbing the source, connecting it to a signal, and passing it to a function in the present project.